-The framsburgmap2.zip file you have requested: Maps / Multiplayer / Framsburg map - 618.86kb is not available.
-Perhaps try browsing all files for the game Battle for Middle-earth II and upload any files you want to share or are missing.
-This is the only information we could locate:
+The framsburgmap2.zip file you have requested: LotR: The Battle for Middle-earth II / Multiplayer / Framsburg map - 619KB is not available.
+Perhaps try browsing all files for the game LotR: The Battle for Middle-earth II and upload any files you want to share or are missing.

 We are calling on our community to help submit files that were previously hosted on GameFront / FileFront but are now missing.